Beats Filters

 Both ways are valid and can be used interchangeably, depending on your needs.

-Clicking on the plus icon in the right corner will open the new page where you will be able to define new filter.
+Clicking on the plus icon in the right corner will open a new page, where you can define a new filter.

 First you need to give your filter a proper name.
-Then by using available Blockly blocks, create filtering logic which suit your needs.
+Then, by using available Blockly blocks, create filtering logic which suits your needs.

 Here are a few examples:

-- Discard all Windows events where ID equals to 5158.
+- Discard all Windows events, where ID equals 5158.

-- Discard all Windows events where ID DOES NOT equal to 5158.
-Other way to think about this: Forward only events where ID equals to 5158.
+- Discard all Windows events, where ID DOES NOT equal 5158.
+Other way to think about this: Forward only events, where ID equals 5158.

-- Discard all Windows events where ID equals to 4624 AND field TargetUserName contain “$” char at the end (meaning it’s a machine account).
+- Discard all Windows events, where ID equals 4624, AND field TargetUserName contains “$” character at the end (meaning it’s a machine account).

-- Discard all Windows events where field Channel contains Microsoft-Windows-WMI OR Microsoft-Windows-Push.
+- Discard all Windows events, where the field Channel contains Microsoft-Windows-WMI OR Microsoft-Windows-Push.

 When using the “discard if” function for filtering, be careful not to put these statements one after the other; it is important to combine conditions using logical operators.
 For example, if you add separate conditions, the logical operator is “AND”.